jreisinger/docs/data/temp.md

 * syntax very close to Lucene's
 * if you don't specify a field all fields are included in search
+* by default all terms or phrases are OR connected
+* AND, OR, and NOT are case sensitive

 All messages that include ssh or login: